rinmunagi/spectator_app/README.md

 cd ../
 ./execute
 ```
-start the server, and connect **the both soccerwindows** to the server.
+Start the server, and connect **the both soccerwindows** to the server.
-run the team scripts and kickoff.
+Run the team scripts and kickoff.

 ## License
 [MIT](https://github.com/rinmunagi/spectator_app/blob/master/LICENSE)